eR-Biostat/Courses/README.md

 # Available courses:

-The courses are organized in four clusters.
-The **Introductory courses** that aim to train users in data analysis **using R**  at a basic level.
+The courses are organized in three clusters.

+* The **Introductory courses** that aim to train users in data analysis **using R**  at a basic level.
 These courses were developed for undergraduate students, both      non statisticians and statisticians..
-The courses within this cluster can also be used as courses to support R usage in undergraduate program in biostatistic/statistics.
-The course cluster **Basic courses** provides courses  at intermediate level and a basic knowledge in statistics is required  in order to follow the courses.
-The courses within this cluster can be also use as training courses  for non-statisticians and as courses to support R usage in under graduate program in biostatistic/statistics.
-The course clusters **Statistical modeling (I)** and **Statistical modeling (II)** consist of basic and advanced courses at a master level in biostatistics/statistics  respectively.
+The courses within this cluster can also be used as courses to support R usage in undergraduate program in (bio)statistic.
+* The cluster **Basic courses** provides courses  at intermediate level and a basic knowledge in statistics is required  in order to follow the courses.
+The courses within this cluster can be also use as training courses  for non-statisticians and as courses to support R usage in under graduate program in
+   biostatistic/statistics.
+* The cluster **Advanced courses** consista of basic and advanced courses at a master level in (bio)statistics.

 # Out new website